mariasotor/Cabana-Metagenomics-Workshop/course_materials/Sesion1/01_metawrap_readQC.md

 ### Create and Execute the Bash Script to Run the metaWRAP QC Module

-To process the sequencing reads using the metaWRAP Read QC module, create a Bash script named `run_metawrap_qc.sh`,  copy the script below, and update the `manifest` variable before running.
-This script will submit a SLURM job to execute the quality control steps for each sample listed in the manifest file.
+To process the sequencing reads using the metaWRAP Read QC module, create a Bash script named `run_metawrap_qc.sh`, copy the script below, and update the `manifest` variable with the correct path before running.
+This script submits a SLURM job to perform quality control on each sample listed in the manifest file, saving the output in the `metawrap_qc_out` directory.

 ```
 #!/bin/bash